-Done well, digital storytelling allows us to connect with our audience on an emotional level, to create stories that are inspiring, memorable and captivating.
+Done well, digital storytelling allows us to connect with our audience on an emotional level, to create stories that are inspiring, memorable, and captivating.

 Take this video below as an example — watch the story of Jim Chalmers.
-Jim is amazing man, who has done inspirational work for both The Special Olympics and at his job, working as a janitor at Red Wing Shoe Company.
+Jim is an amazing man, who has done inspirational work for both The Special Olympics and at his job, working as a janitor at Red Wing Shoe Company.